seung-lab/fill_voids/README.md

 The purpose of this repo is to make it convenient to improve upon the scipy hole filling algorithm which only applies to binary images and uses slow serial dilations.

-The current version of the improvements is to use a flood fill of the background and label everything not filled as foreground.
-This is already significantly faster, but we can do better by reducing memory usage, increasing speed further, and supporting multiple labels.
+The current version of the improvements is to use a scan line flood fill of the background and label everything not filled as foreground.
+This is already significantly faster and lower memory, but we can do better by reducing memory usage and supporting multiple labels.

 ### Current version